2doot/cloud-portfolio/generator/markdown/website-project.md

 - 2025-03-10 (0.75h) AWS Architecture and Partial Price Calculation
 - 2025-03-23 (2h) WIP, Implemented Static WEbsite Hosting CFN template, have yet to deploy, does not contain domain name yet.
 - 2025-03-25 (2h) Implemented and deploy Static Website Hosting.
 Marked up CFN template and codebuild yaml for build server.
+- 2025-03-31 (4h) Getting my Codebuild CFN code to execute, had to implement secrets and credentials, spend a ton of time debugging Github Pemissions and fixing code.

 ## Cost Analysis